Updated: Apr 21

-Until the end of June we’ll be sharing some “sneak peeks” at some of the content from our upcoming book.
+Until the end of June we’ll be sharing some “sneak peeks” at some of the content from our guide and cook book.

 Here’s another teaser at some of the content you can expect from our book Histamine Haven: the essential guide and cookbook to histamine and mast cell activation.